-We are no longer required to wear masks, but I will greatly appreciate it if you do when you approach me to ask questions before or after class or if my office is crowded.
+I will greatly appreciate it if you wear a mask when you approach me to ask questions before or after class or if my office is crowded, especially if you have cold symptoms.
 I have a medical condition for which I take a medication that increases the probability of severe consequences of respiratory tract infections.
-I am teaching in person because it is the best strategy to manage my energy.
+I teach in person because it is the best strategy to manage my energy.
 But doctors still want me to do what I can to minimize the probability of contracting COVID-19.
 Your help in this effort will be greatly appreciated.